ppy/osu-wiki/news/2023/2023-12-16-nat-gazette-dec-2023.md

 #### Changes to activity requirements

-Beatmap Nominators rejoining in good terms are now expected to nominate their mode's [minimum activity requirements](/wiki/People/Beatmap_Nominators/Rules#requirements) in the first 30 days since their rejoin.
+Beatmap Nominators rejoining in good terms are now expected to reach their mode's [minimum activity requirements](/wiki/People/Beatmap_Nominators/Rules#requirements) in the first 30 days since their rejoin.
 Make sure to take this into consideration before asking to join back into the team!

 Additionally, we've decided to remove the probation-specific activity requirements and allow NAT members again to apply their own judgment when deciding if a BN needs to have their probation extended for the lack of enough nominations to evaluate.
 Do note that the regular minimum activity requirements still apply!